 In the summer of 2006, Rob stood in the classroom where Thuy used to sit at Chu Van An school and told the students about his journey to find Thuy - PHOTO: PROVIDED BY FAMILY

-Over the next few years, I would often receive calls from Fred, eager to talk about some person or organization that was interested, but ultimately nothing came of it.
-It seemed that people were suspicious about the origin of the little books…
+Over the next few years, I would often receive calls from Fred, eager to talk about some person or organization that was interested, but in the end, none of that interest came to fruition.
+It seemed that people were suspicious about the origins of the little books…

 In 2000 my father died.
-When he thought about the diaries again, Fred began to feel pessimistic.
+When Fred thought about the diaries again, he began to feel pessimistic.
 We talked about the subject again and there was a hint of despair in Fred's phone calls and letters.
-Our father's death seemed to emphasize that if the doctor's parents were still alive, they were now in their 80s, so there was not much time left.
+Our father's death seemed to emphasize that if the doctor's parents were still alive, they were now in their 80s, so time was running out.
 And, perhaps because of that anxiety, Fred began to fear that the diaries would be taken away, burned, stolen, confiscated by the government, or in an accident.
-He was even more worried that if he died, the diaries would be lost and no one would recognize them for what they were.
+He was even more worried that if he died, the diaries would be lost and no one would know what they were.

 The Whitehurst brothers and Mrs. Doan Ngoc Tram (mother of martyr Dang Thuy Tram) at Tu Liem Martyrs' Cemetery, Hanoi - where Ms. Thuy rests - August 2005 - PHOTO: PROVIDED BY FAMILY